Ultra-Light Pion and Baryon WIMPzilla Dark Matter: Introduction

 In this paper we study the emergence of millicharged ULDM in the context of a confining gauge theory.
 We find that the pions of this theory, namely, ultra-light pions (ULPs), are an excellent dark matter candidate.
 These are analogous to the Standard Model pions in their field theory formulation, but share important properties with the conventional axion, such as the cosmological evolution as a coherent field.
 ULPs are distinguished from a conventional axion in part by their characteristic spectrum: a neutral pion $\pi^0$ and charged pions $\pi^\pm$.
 The masses of the pions are dictated by the confinement scale, the quark mass, and the charges of the quarks.
 As a concrete example, we consider the possibility that the dark quarks have a small electric charge.
 While so-called millicharged dark matter has been widely explored, this is the first electrically millicharged ULDM candidate (for 1 eV to 10 keV millicharged DM models see \cite{Bogorad:2021uew}).
 ULPS are a close cousin of the STUMP model proposed in \cite{Alexander:2020wpm}, and provide an alternative model realization of STUMPs.

 The ULPs themselves are but the tip of another iceberg, comprised of the mesonic and hadronic states of the theory.
 For concreteness we focus on a dark sector similar to Quantum Chromo-Dyamics (QCD), namely we consider an SU(3) gauge theory with two flavours of light quark, which we refer to as dark QCD (see Fig. \ref{fig:setup}).
-The lightest baryons of this theory, a dark proton and dark neutron, are stable and themselves can be excellent dark matter candidates.
+For past works on dark QCD, see, e.g. \cite{Garani:2021zrr, Tsai:2020vpi, Dondi:2019olm}.
+In our setup, the lightest baryons, namely a dark proton and dark neutron, are stable and themselves can be excellent dark matter candidates.
 The dark baryons are naturally in the realm of WIMPzillas \cite{Chung:1998rq,Chung:1998ua,Kuzmin:1998kk,Chung:2001cb}, also known as superheavy dark matter, since the dark baryon mass is anchored to the confinement scale, which is in turn related to the pion decay constant, which is $\gtrsim 10^{10} {\rm GeV}$ in order to realize ULPs as a dark matter candidate.
 See Fig. \ref{fig:mass-spectrum-I}.

 Superheavy dark matter has its own rich phenomenology \cite{Carney:2022gse}, and disentangling superheavy DM candidates, e.g., spin-0, spin-1/2, spin-1 \cite{Kolb:2020fwh}, spin-3/2 \cite{Kolb:2021xfn}, and spin-$s$ \cite{Alexander:2020gmv}, is an interesting direction for future work.
 In the ULP model, the superheavy dark matter is a fermion, and itself a composite state.
 This setup has a very rich phenomenology which is specified in terms of three unknown scales, i.e. mass of the dark quarks, scale of the dark confinement, and scale of inflation.
 The focus of current work is at the limit where the dark confinement happens before inflation.
 The exhaustive study of the setup throughout the parameters will be presented in \cite{longer-v}.